 One of the most popular methods for predicting Bitcoin’s future price is technical analysis, which focuses on price patterns, historical data, and market trends.
 Analysts use various indicators like Moving Averages, Relative Strength Index (RSI), and Bollinger Bands to assess market conditions and make future price predictions.
 While technical analysis has been successful in certain instances, critics argue that it doesn’t account for unexpected external factors like regulatory changes or technological advancements.

-Fundamental analysts seek to determine the intrinsic value of Bitcoin by examining various factors like its rate of adoption, technological updates, and the overall health of the global economy.
+Fundamental analysts seek to determine the intrinsic value of Bitcoin to PayPal by examining various factors like its rate of adoption, technological updates, and the overall health of the global economy.
 Some analysts argue that Bitcoin’s finite supply of 21 million coins makes it resistant to inflation, which could lead to price appreciation over time.
 However, detractors claim that Bitcoin lacks inherent value, making its price wholly speculative.

 Some analysts use economic models like the Stock-to-Flow (S2F) model to predict Bitcoin’s future price.
 The S2F model, for example, compares the amount of Bitcoin in circulation to the amount being produced, arguing that scarcity will drive up price.
 While these models offer interesting insights, they often rely on assumptions that may not hold true, limiting their predictive accuracy.